haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 - Flying back to Medellin where more people were working and I felt comfortable working from coffee shops.
 - Applying to the Recurse Center in New York.
 A community of programmers I'd heard amazing things about.

-A bunch of these opportunities came closer to reality after I started making connections and receiving interview offers.
-One week later I had been accepted into the Recurse Center and the choice seemed obvious.
+I started applying to things and a bunch of these opportunities came closer to reality.
+One week later I had was accepted into the Recurse Center and the choice seemed obvious.
 From there, more choices:

 - Accept a batch starting the next week and fly out immediately?
 - Accept a batch starting in a month and power through the rest of Peru?